-To fish across the state line at Lake Powell, any person with a valid Utah fishing license - either resident or nonresident - may fish any portion of Lake Powell, including the Arizona portion, without any additional permits or licenses.
+To fish across the state line at Lake Powell, any person with a valid Utah fishing license either resident or nonresident - may fish any portion of Lake Powell, including the Arizona portion, without any additional permits or licenses.

 A person with an Arizona license will still need to purchase and possess a valid Utah reciprocal permit to fish in the Utah waters of Lake Powell.
 Arizona residents may obtain a Utah reciprocal fishing permit at wildlife.utah.gov and from Division offices and license agents that sell Utah fishing licenses.
+As long as you are legally fishing the Utah portion of Lake Powell, you may use two fishing poles without any additional permits.